-Over the years, I have experimented with various configurations of glasses for low vision, including different frame styles, lenses, and other styles.
+I have worn glasses since I was three years old and have experimented with various configurations of glasses for low vision over the years, including different frame styles, lenses, and various adjustments to my prescription.
 Choosing glasses with low vision is a bit different than normal glasses shopping, because I have to factor in things that aren’t necessarily related to my prescription, including eye strain, how easy/quickly I can get glasses repaired or replaced, and similar details.
-Here are my favorite tips for choosing glasses with low vision, and a more in-depth look at what my glasses for low vision look like.
+Here are my favorite tips for choosing glasses with low vision, and a more in-depth look at what my glasses for low vision look like, updated to include information about my new glasses that I received at the end of 2025.

 Background: Why four eyes?

-For those visiting my blog for the first time that are confused by the name of this post, welcome!
+For those visiting this website for the first time that are confused by the name of this post, welcome to Veronica With Four Eyes!
 Here in America, four eyes is an informal term to describe someone that wears glasses, which is unfortunately often used in the context of teasing (two eyes on head + two “eyes” from lenses).
 I decided to reclaim the term for my low vision and assistive technology blog, and spell my name with three additional I’s, making me Veronica with four I’s (eyes) or Veroniiiica.
+While no one ever called me Veronica with four eyes or anything like that before I started my website, I thought it would be a great name for my website since I keep my glasses on at all times.

 Related links